 - Dealing with debt collection agencies.

-When you catch identity theft early due to changes on your credit report, fighting the effects of identity theft can be much easier.
+When you catch signs of fraud early on your credit report, recovering from identity theft can be much easier.
 You’ll be able to respond quickly and prevent further damage to your credit from occurring.

 2. Early Detection Can Save You Money